American Bookbinders Museum

 What you need to know

-The American Bookbinders Museum is the only museum of its kind in North America, dedicated to the history, tools, and process of bookbinding.
-The collection spans from 16th-century hand binding tools to industrial-era machinery, tracing how books went from handcrafted one-at-a-time objects to mass-produced items.
-It’s a small museum with a surprising amount of depth.
+The American Bookbinders Museum is the only museum dedicated to bookbinding in North America.
+The collection spans 16th-century hand binding tools to industrial-era machinery, tracing how books went from handcrafted single objects to mass-produced items.

 What to expect

 Self-guided audio tours run about 63 minutes and cover the full collection.
-Docent-led tours offer more context and the chance to ask questions.
-Interactive exhibits let you handle tools and understand the mechanics of binding.
-The vintage machinery, including massive presses and gilding equipment, fills the space with the physical history of how books were made.
+Docent-led tours offer more context.
+Interactive exhibits let you handle tools and see how binding mechanics work.
+The space includes vintage presses and gilding equipment.

 Visiting